h2non/rocky/README.md

 ### Design

-`rocky` design is influenced by the [UNIX philosophy](http://www.catb.org/esr/writings/taoup/html/ch01s06.html), especially by the rules of composition, modularity and simplicity, resulting into a lightweight package with a  scall core but designed to be open for extensibility.
-Composition rule is mostly covered with the middleware layer, which is the core and most powerful feature.
+`rocky` design is influenced by the [UNIX philosophy](http://www.catb.org/esr/writings/taoup/html/ch01s06.html), especially by the rules of composition, modularity and simplicity.
+As result, `rocky` tend to be a lightweight package with small core designed for extensibility.

-Via the middleware you can completely rely on a consistent control flow when performing actions with the HTTP traffic flow, such as modifying, pausing or stopping it, even for both incoming/outgoing traffic flows.
+The most important feature in rocky is its nested multi phase middleware layer.
+Via the middleware layer you can rely in a consistent control flow when performing actions with the HTTP traffic flow, such as modifying, pausing or stopping it, even for both incoming and outgoing traffic flows.

-This allows you to plug in intermediate jobs with your custom logic which will be executed among different phases of the HTTP flow live cycle handled by `rocky`.
+This allows you to plug in intermediate jobs with your custom logic which will be executed among different phases of the HTTP flow live cycle.

 ### Stability